rieckpil/progmot/content/post/writing-a-book-remotely.md

 To increase the visibility of our eBook we listed it on Amazon Kindle.
 While Amazon's royalty rules are not that optimal compared to Leanpub, we primarily list on Amazon to get in front of more developers.
 Amazon is one of the biggest search interfaces after Google and YouTube.

-We thought about a printed eBook but for now postponed this move as we think that our audience is anyway more interested to read technical books on their devices.
+We thought about a printed eBook version but for now postponed this move as we think that our audience is anyway more interested to read technical books on their devices.
 However, (at least I) want to have a physical copy of this book in my bookshelf somewhere in the future.

 Based on the feedback we got so far from our readers, we also decided to build an online course on top of the eBook to provide some more in-depth coverage of various areas.
 Given my [existing experience with creating and launching technical online courses](https://progmot.com/post/creating-and-selling-my-first-online-course/), this will be a great opportunity to apply my lessons learned from my first courses.